 This function allows you to customize the EEPROM according to language, function settings, and firmware switch settings.

 Refer to the "EEPROM Customizing Codes List" on the next page.

-(1) Press the Menu and Black Start (Mono Start) keys.
+(1) Press the Menu and Black Start (Mono Start) keys in this order.
 Next press the ▲ key four times to make the machine enter the maintenance mode.